genepi/nf-gwas/docs/gwas-regenie-101/gwas-regenie-101.md

 *or: From zero command line knowledge to running a genome-wide association study in no time*

-Earlier this year we contacted our colleague [Johanna](https://twitter.com/johsr2) to present her our current status of the GWAS pipeline using Nextflow.
-In this tutorial, she summarizes her first steps with Nextflow and executing the pipeline on remote infrastructure.

-The goal of this tutorial is to get started with the GWAS-regenie pipeline **without prior knowledge of Nextflow**.
+In this tutorial, [Johanna](https://twitter.com/johsr2) summarizes her experiences with the command line, Nextflow and executing GWAS-Regenie.
+The overall goal of this tutorial is to get started with the GWAS-regenie pipeline **without prior knowledge of Nextflow**.